 Reheat: The heating of air that has been previously cooled either by mechanical refrigeration or economizer cooling systems.

-Reid Vapour Pressure (RVP): A standard measurement of a liquid's vapour pressure in pounds per square inch at 100 degrees Fahrenheit.
+Reid Vapour Pressure (RVP): A standard measurement of a liquid's vapor pressure in pounds per square inch at 100 degrees Fahrenheit.
 It is an indication of the propensity of the liquid to evaporate.

 Relative Ecological Sustainability: Ability of an ecosystem to maintain relative ecological integrity indefinitely.